mims-harvard/BMI702/syllabus.md

 ### Syllabus
 {:.no_toc}

 The overall structure is as follows.
 The course comprises 14 weeks.
 We provide a course overview and introduction to biomedical AI in the first week.
 The remaining 12 weeks are divided into six modules.
 The first week in each module is foundational and introduces key machine learning concepts in the area, and the following week covers advanced topics and frontiers of the same area.
-The final week of the course is introduces student to ethical and legal considerations for biomedical AI.
+The final week of the course introduces students to ethical and legal considerations for biomedical AI.

 ## Assigments and Grading

 * There are three problem sets in the course.
-Assignments are released on Wednesday at 9:00am EST and are due at 11:59pm EST on Wednesday (14 days after they are released).
+Assignments are released on Fridays at 9:00am EST and are due at 11:59pm EST on Friday (14 days after they are released).
 Submissions must be made through Canvas.
-* Pre-class quizzes open at 9:00am EST on Tuesday and are due at 11:59pm EST on Sunday (pre-class quizzes close before lectures on Monday).
+* Pre-class quizzes open at 9:00am EST on Friday and are due at 2:00pm EST on Thursday (pre-class quizzes close before lectures on Thursday).
+Quizzes must be completed in Canvas.

 *Delayed beyond 24 hours of deadline: no credit.
-In the case of illness/absence, please contact the course instructor.
+In the case of illness/absence, contact the course instructor.
 We will work with you to make up any missed assignments.*

 Delayed beyond 24 hours of deadline: no credit